Managing Unsociable People

 As such, unsociable people can bring an enormous amount of talent and creativity to your group; they may produce exceptional work, and come up with innovative solutions.
 However, they also present their own set of challenges, especially when their withdrawn behavior creates friction within your team.

-Dealing With Unsociable Team Members
+How to Deal With Unsociable Team Members

 Use the strategies below to get the best from highly skilled but unsociable team members.